lyanrarue/personal-site/content/Projects/board.md

 5. Mobile Friendliness
 6. Simple User Experience

 The actual development was pretty seamless with a simple implementaiton.
-I's a static React site with some static data I put in specicically for my protocol (One day I'd love to make the protocol customizeable with localStorage), but it works perfectly for my training!
+It's a static React site with some static data I put in specicically for my protocol (One day I'd love to make the protocol customizeable with localStorage), but it works perfectly for my training for now!